 Those working in the record stores are passionate about the incredible sounds of this nation and will be more than happy to help and recommend.

 Unique Places for Souvenirs

-While the above choices reflect the diverse culture of Iceland, they are not the only options.
-There are many locations across the country where you can browse and find souvenirs more suited to your taste and budget.
+While the above choices reflect the diverse culture of Iceland, they're not the only options for what to buy in Iceland - or where to buy it.
+There are many locations across the country where you can browse and find Icelandic souvenirs more suited to your taste and budget.

 The Icelandic Nature

 As mentioned above, Iceland's nature is there to be appreciated, not broken into pieces for everyone to take a part home.

 However, the fresh mountain air is something else you can bottle for free in Iceland without doing any damage.